What is depression?

 - Water Element – Kidneys: The Kidneys are associated with memory, motivation, ambition and will power.
 Healthy Kidney energy means that we feel stable in the face of adversity, when there is an imbalance there is a lack of grounding.
 This type of depression deals more with despair and fear.

-There are many layer to understanding depression and it is of great importance to get a proper diagnosis and treatment plan.
+There are many layers to understanding depression and it is of great importance to get a proper diagnosis and treatment plan.
 Often this incorporates acupuncture and lifestyle advice, with the correct herbs and/or medications.
+When you present for your first consultation we will spend some time going through your history and health status.
+We will examine you thoroughly using pulse and diagnosis before we come to a personalised Chinese medicine diagnosis and treatment plan.
+Your treatments will be tailored to your situation and will be reviewed on a regular basis.

 How can I make an appointment?